djlancelot/djlancelot.github.io/_posts/2019-11-10-weighted-levenshtein-distance.md

 ## Jaro-Winkler distance, the alternative

-The [Jaro-Winkler distance](https://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance) can be used for cases when the beginning of the string has higher importance then the end.
+The [Jaro-Winkler distance](https://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance) can be used for cases when the beginning of the string has higher importance than the end.
 The algorithm is based on the Jaro similarity and can boost the similarity based on a matching prefix of up to 4 characters.
 If there is no matching prefix or the matching prefix is longer than 4 characters, the distance will stay the same as the Jaro similarity, which does not use any weights based on the position.